High- and low-entropy layers in solids behind shock and ramp compression waves: Conclusions

 The high- and low-entropy layers should be accurately taken into account at calculations of the thin targets loading and other situations where surface is important.
+Our calculations show that the surface temperature can be twice as high as the bulk temperature.
 For example, melting can occur in the high-entropy layer, while the substance remains solid behind the steady shock wave deeper in the bulk.
-Another example is the pyrometry measurements, where the temperature perturbations near the examined surface can affect the result.
+One more example occurs at the pyrometry measurements, where the temperature perturbations near the examined surface can affect the result.
+High-entropy layer near the sample surface can be responsible for the increased temperature detected by pyrometric measurements~\cite{Swift-Seifter-Holtkamp-Clark-PRB-2007, Seifter-Swift-PRB-2008} compared with the results of hydrodynamic calculations.
+It means that the contradiction in temperature reported~\cite{Swift-Seifter-Holtkamp-Clark-PRB-2007, Seifter-Swift-PRB-2008} is specific for the surface layer, but not the bulk.

 For accurate calculations of the mentioned effects, one should exclude artificial viscosity or its analogs from the numerical scheme and use the physically based dissipative processes (the physical viscosity, the plasticity, and the heat conductivity) for stabilization of the solution instead.
 It is all the more actual since the calculations of the shock-wave processes in condensed matter are commonly performed on the fine numerical grids, which allow one to resolve the shock wave structure.
 We use the physical viscosity as a stabilizing factor, but the viscosity coefficient plays a role of parameter of numerical calculations here.
 Using a fine numerical grid allows one to obtain a stable solution at arbitrary small viscosity coefficient.
-Plasticity controls the shock wave thickness and the structure of the non-isentropic layers in the considered situations, those justify our approach.
+Plasticity controls the shock wave thickness and the structure of the high- and low-entropy layers in the considered situations, those justify our approach.
 In spite of that, the determination of viscosity coefficients in condensed matter is necessary for a physically complete description of the problem.